Around the Nature Center...

 Located near the nature center building and containing many ephemerals, the Woodland Wildflower Area is a wonderful place to visit in the spring.
 A wide variety of wildflowers and ferns awaits you in this protected, enclosed area.

 Three raised observation platforms are located throughout the nature center grounds.
 In Paul's Woods, a platform overlooks Big Pond, the largest of the Seven Ponds.
-In the North-80, a platform overlooks Waterfowl Pond and the neighboring grassland.
+In the North-80, a platform overlooks Waterfowl Pond and the neighboring fields.
 In Earl's Prairie, a platform provides a grand view of the entire nine-acre tallgrass prairie.
+All three platforms provide a serene setting to enjoy the nature around you.

 Miller Pond Boardwalk